1element/sc/README.md

    ```

 4. Edit the `application.properties` file.
 This is the main configuration file
-where your IP cameras, FTP server credentials, push notifications, etc. are
+where your credentials, IP cameras, push notifications, etc. are configured.
-configured.

    Most settings can be left at the default value.
 But there are a few required
 ones, see the [configuration document](https://github.com/1element/sc/blob/master/docs/configuration.md)